NordicSemiconductor/Android-nRF-Connect/documentation/Automated tests/test_readme.txt

 The script that initializes the test service.
 It copies the test suite XML file onto Android device and starts the test.

-Execute test -? in the command line for usage.
+Execute "test -?" in the command line for usage.

 Android 4.3+ device nRF Connect (previously nRF Master Control Panel) (2.1.0+) is required.
 The script runs on Windows OS.